 If you firmly believe that breast milk is the best food for your newborn/toddler, but you are not ready to breastfeed or do not want to breastfeed, what can you do?

 Exclusive pumping is a great way to give your baby the full benefits of breast milk without having to breastfeed him.
 In this article, I’m going to share with you in details about exclusive pumping, and more information to help you as an exclusive pumping mom.
+Here is a pump I recommend to any mom intending to exclusively pump.

 What is exclusive pumping?